Afghanistan Travel Information

 Pashto and Dari are the official languages of Afghanistan, and the most widely spoken.

-Afghanistan is an Islamic country and visitors should be respectful of Islamic traditions and laws, particularly during the month of Ramadan.
-Homosexuality is illegal.
-Travellers should be careful about what they photograph as it is illegal to take pictures of government buildings, military installations and palaces, and the locals don't always appreciate being photographed either.
-It is illegal to buy or export historical antiquities without a receipt from an authorised dealer and travellers may be asked for proof of purchase when leaving the country.
+Afghanistan is an Islamic country and visitors should be respectful of religious traditions and laws, particularly during the month of Ramadan.
+Homosexuality is illegal, as is taking pictures of government buildings, military installations and palaces, and the locals don't always appreciate being photographed either.
+It's illegal to buy or export historical antiquities without a receipt from an authorised dealer and travellers may be asked for proof of purchase when leaving the country.

 Local currency can be imported and exported up to an amount of AFN 500.
-Each person may import a reasonable amount of tobacco and perfume for personal use.
+Each person may import a small amount of tobacco and perfume for personal use.
 Alcohol is prohibited.

 Become our Afghanistan Travel Expert